pramsey/workshops/workshops/postgis-spatialdb/source/click-query.rst

 3. Then, using **ST_Transform()** we transform the geometry into a new SRID, "2270" -- this is the :term:`SRID` our Medford data is stored in.
 4. And finally we test all the geometries in the candidate table to see if they contain our point, using the **ST_Contains()** function.

-In the :term:`JSTL` code following, the result of the SQL query is just iterated back into an HTML table, skipping the geometry column (named "the_geom").
+In the :term:`JSTL` code following, the result of the SQL query is just iterated back into an HTML table, skipping the geometry column (named "geom").
 None of the functions of this script are at all unique to :term:`JSTL` or JSP -- any other scripting language can be used.

   **The core logic resides in the SQL query executed by the database.**